-For the BCC-structured elements V, Cr, Mo, and W each parameter was calculated for a range of compositions for each element from 5 to 35 at%.
+For the BCC-structured elements V, Cr, Mo, and W each parameter was calculated for a range of compositions for each element from 5-35 at%.
 The most desirable alloy composition minimises the atomic size mismatch whilst ensuring the VEC is below 6.87 and the enthalpy of mixing is between 0 and -5 kJ/mol.
-It was determined that the composition V{2.5}Cr{1.2}WMo met the criteria of these parameters (Table 1).

-2.3.
 Thermo-Calc

-The software Thermo-Calc version 2018b, based on the CAL-PHAD method, was used to calculate the property diagram of equilibrium phases as a function of temperature.
+The software Thermo-Calc version 2018b, based on the CALPHAD method, was used to calculate the property diagram of equilibrium phases as a function of temperature.
 The SSOL4 (SGTE Alloy Solutions Database v4.9g) thermodynamic database was utilised to ensure the binary phase diagrams of the all the elements were taken into consideration.
-To verify the predictions from the thermodynamic parameters approach, the equilibrium phases of

-Table 1 The calculated thermodynamic parameters for $V{2.5}Cr{1.2}WMo$ in addition to the boundary conditions stated in literature for the formation of a solid solution.
+Using the experimentally obtained elemental composition from XRF data, the equilibrium phase diagram of the $V{2.5}Cr{1.2}WMoCo{0.04}$ alloy obtained was plotted between 500 °C and 3000 °C.